There is a lot color analysis myths out there. Myths about how to find your undertones, what makeup to wear with your skin tone, etc.

 Below are just a couple of highlights from the report.
 These are some of the most persistent myths regarding Color Analysis, and it drives me crazy.

 I see this all the time.
 But veins cannot tell you what your season is.
 It cannot indicate what your undertones are.
+It is not helpful.
 Period.